ian-m-simons/odds-and-ends/README.md

 #how to use:
 most scripts can simply be downloaded and run in the terminal/in powershell, anything more complicated will eventually be migrated to its own repository

+#potential future plans:
+I may one day publish these on a website for the express purpose of running ads, it would likely be geared towards elementary school teachers